 Please see the following research paper for the HMD test results using hair samples:

 We are now able to offer you hair testing via our site.
-The HMD HAIR TEST is conducted by a reputed European laboratory.
+The HMD HAIR TEST is conducted by a reputable US laboratory.
 It includes a full report as well as personalized recommendations by Dr. Georgiou, the inventor of HMD.

 As with the urine and feces tests, Hair testing cannot tell us about the total amount of toxins stored in the body, only about the amount that is circulating in the blood during a certain period of time.